 There are plenty of outdoor activities for adventure seekers, as well.
-Syracuse is a wonderful place to visit whether you are alone, with a friend or a partner, or even your family.
+Syracuse, New York is a wonderful place to visit whether you are alone, with a friend or a partner, or even your family.
 There are loads of things to do in Syracuse NY no matter what you’re interested in.

 Clinton Square has everything you need all in one spot.
 Cafes, restaurants, bars, boutiques, specialty shops, entertainment, and community events all can be found at Clinton Square.
 Some of the favored places to go for food, coffee, and drinks are Glazed and Confused, Apizza Regionale, Dinosaur Bar-B-Que, Guadalajara Mexican Restaurant, Board & Bar Charcuterie, Talking Cursive Brewing Company, The Saltine Warrior Sports Pub, and Studio 54.

 If you are looking to shop, the recommended shops are Showoffs Boutique and Scottie D’s Pop Up Shop, and Boutique Wonderland.

 Clinton Square is also home to many festivals and outdoor events including Bacon Fest, Crawfish Festival, Polish Fest, Blues Fest, Christmas Tree Lighting Ceremony, Irish Fest, Taste of Syracuse, and the Farmers Market — which lasts all summer long.